 The goal of the assignment is to explore the formation of a council community at the UT Austin on a local and national level.
-This is a research paper and the expectation is that you utilize members of the council selected, course as well as outside readings, and council advisors to assist with the collection of information.
+This is a research paper and the expectation is that you utilize members of your chosen council, information from this course as well as outside readings, and council advisors to assist with the collection of information.

-Due Date: Thursday, April 28, 2011
+Due Date for Cross Council Interviews: Thursday, October 18, 2012